OSGConnect/connectbook/start/software/software-overview.md

 More details about using modules can be found [here](https://support.opensciencegrid.org/support/solutions/articles/12000048518).

-## Request Software For System-wide Installation via Modules
+## Ask for Helpk

-If your work would benefit from system-wide installation of open source software (made available via modules) because you believe the options above would not be suitable, please contact us at [support@opensciencegrid.org](mailto:support@opensciencegrid.org).
+If you are not sure which of the above options might be best for your software, we're happy to help!
+Just contact us at [support@opensciencegrid.org](mailto:support@opensciencegrid.org).

 **Watch this video from the 2021 OSG Virtual School** for more information about using software on OSG: